lukaszmoskwa/poliweather/README.md

 TODO: Add documentation and comments for the code

-The server will be hosted on a raspberry pi, and it will also has a cache to store for a certain time information already requested.
+The server will be hosted on a raspberry pi, and it will also have a cache to store for a certain time information already requested.
 In this way, if several solar panel's weatherboard request information from the same location, there won't be an over-request using the api of openweather.

 ##  Client